Short-Term, Temporary Absence Policy

 - *The student should be aware that the start of the Short-Term Temporary Absence is retroactive to the date of first occurrence of absence from classes.

 - Types of Documentation -

-- Mental Health: Documentation from treating mental health care provider
+- Medical and Mental Health : Documentation from treating licensed health care provider

 - Family emergency/crisis: Personal statement from student